adam-rw/ssh-proxy/README.md

 ## Contributions

-Pull Requests welcome for any improvements or feel free to fork to tailor to your own needs.
+Pull requests welcome for any improvements or feel free to fork and tailor to your own needs.

 ## Author